The following is an example of a Custom Process used internally by FYI to manage clients who have unsubscribed from bulk client communications.

 Set the Status of the Process to "Active"

-When you are satisfied with the test result, set the Status of the process to "Active".
+When you are ready, set the Status of the process to "Active".

 Scheduled Process runs Automatically